 How easy is it to make Bean Chilli?

-This is one of those meals I make in the slow cooker that I like to label Easy Prep – I can be finished with the cooking in around ten minutes.
+This is one of those meals I make in the slow cooker that I like to label as easy slow cooker recipes – I can be finished with the cooking in around ten minutes.
 For this recipe it’s just a case of chopping up a few vegetables, pouring in some tinned beans, sweetcorn and tomatoes and seasoning and setting the slow cooker.
 Easy.

 What do I serve with Slow Cooker Bean Chilli?